espocrm/documentation/docs/user-guide/activities-and-calendar.md

 Administrator can create a custom entity of Event type.
 Then at Administration > Settings > Activities it's possible to set this entity type as an Activity and make it available in Calendar.

-For custom entities, by default, Assigned User field determines a user who will the record on his/her Calendar.
+For custom entities, by default, *Assigned User* field determines a user who will see the record on they Calendar.
 There is a possibility to have [multiple assigned users](../administration/multiple-assigned-users.md).

 ## See also